davidmyang/cs184-final-project/final.md

 Next, we generate a biome map using another stack of Perlin octaves.
 This time, instead of using the resulting sample as a height value, we mark low values as desert, medium as plains, and high as taiga.
 This ensures smooth biome distribution, and that deserts and taigas don’t fall directly adjacent to each other.

-To materialize these maps into our 3D block array, we sample from both maps at each (x,z) coordinate.
+To materialize these maps into our 3D block array, we sample from both maps at each (x, z) coordinate.
 At that height, we place grass/snow/sand (depending on the biome sample).
 We place dirt underneath, and then stone deep below.

 ![Biomes](images/biomes.png)